Changing your home address isn’t simple. If you’re looking for the final answer to, “How to change my address,” then you’ve come to the right place.

 If you subscribe to loot boxes or magazine subscriptions, remember to call the providers.
 You wouldn’t want someone else getting your Ipsy or Nat Geo magazine.
-Who knows, they just might pocket them!
+Who knows, they just might pocket them.

 Amazon, eBay, Etc.

-Unless you want all of your packages getting into the wrong hands, you’ll update your address on any delivery service you have.
+Unless you want your packages getting into the wrong hands, you’ll update your address on any delivery service you have.
 This includes Walmart, HEB, or whatever grocery service you’ve been using this year.

 Notifying Friends And Family